Culture of Fiji: Clothing and costume

-The traditional attire was loin cloths for women and grass skirts for men.
+The traditional attire was grass skirts for women and loin cloths for men.
 Skirts were short for single women, and long for married women, with girls wearing virgin locks before marriage.
 Most girls had the lower parts of their bodies decorated with tattoos after their first menstruation, as an initiation from girlhood into womanhood.
 Chiefs dressed more elaborately.

 Modern Fiji's national dress is the sulu, which resembles a skirt.
 It is commonly worn by both men and women.
 One type worn by both men and women is the 'Sulu vaka Toga' pronounced Sulu vakah Tonga which is a wrap around piece of rectangular material which is elaborately decorated with patterns and designs of varying styles this is for more casual and informal occasions.
 Many men, especially in urban areas, also have Sulu vaka taga which is a tailored sulu and can be tailored as part of their suit.
 Many will wear a shirt with a western-style collar, tie, and jacket, with a matching Sulu vaka taga and sandals, this type of sulu can be worn to a semi formal or formal occasion.
 Even the military uniforms have incorporated the Sulu vaka taga as part of their ceremonial dress.

 Women usually wear a multi-layered Tapa cloth on formal occasions.
 A blouse made of cotton, silk, or satin is often worn on top.
 On special occasions, women often wear a tapa sheath across the chest, rather than a blouse.
 On other occasions, women may be dressed in a chamba, also known as a sulu i ra, a sulu with a specially crafted matching top.

 There are many regional variations throughout Fiji.
 Residents of the village of Dama, in Bua Province Fiji wear finely woven mats called kuta, made from a reed.

 While traditional and semi-traditional forms of dress are still very much in use amongst indigenous Fijian culture, there is a greater influence for Western and Indian Fashion in urban areas as in neighboring developed nations.